daattali/beautiful-jekyll/resources_pages/quiz.md

 ### Overview
-MDS courses will have up to 2 quizzes throughout each course, typically one during a lab in the middle of the course and another after the course ends during the free days between blocks.
+With the exception of [project courses](https://ubc-mds.github.io/2019-08-22-project-courses/), MDS courses will typically have two quizzes throughout the block, typically one in the middle of the course and another after the course ends during the free days between blocks.
 The quizzes for a course will appear on the [MDS calendar](https://ubc-mds.github.io/calendar/) (ideally before the course starts) so that students are aware of the timing.
 We anticipate most quizzes being 30 minutes long.

+_2020-2021 changes:_ Students will have **40 minutes** to complete quizzes to account for internet connectivity issues, etc. The quizzes will not be made longer.

 ### Purpose
 The purpose of quizzes are to be a "sanity check" that students are keeping up with the essential material.
 While labs may go more in-depth into a topic, the quizzes cover essential material that we expect students to have mastered and to retain.